Moduli space of connections on rational irregular curves: Preliminary Notions

 \subsection{Linear Meromorphic Connections}

 We are interested in the study of a special class of linear meromorphic connections, of PV type, but let us start by introducing what a meromorphic connection is in a general setting. \begin{defn} Let $X$ be a complex manifold.
-A linear meromorphic connection is a triple $(\nabla, E, D)$, where \begin{itemize} \item $E\to X$ is a holomorphic vector bundle, \item $D$ is an effective divisor of $X$, \item $\nabla$ is a $\C$-linear morphism of sheaves $\nabla\colon \mathcal E \to \mathcal E\otimes \Omega^1_X(D),$ satisfying the Leibniz rule given by the $\O_X$-module structure of the sheaf $\mathcal E$ of holomorphic sections: $\nabla (f\cdot \sigma)=df\cdot\sigma+f\cdot\nabla\sigma$. \end{itemize} The divisor $D$ is called \emph{polar divisor} and it describes the order and the position of the poles that the connection must have.
-We recall the notation $\Omega^1_X(D):=\Omega^1_X\otimes\O_X(D)$. \end{defn} \begin{oss} If $D=\emptyset$, we get a holomorphic connection. \end{oss} Even if some of the notions we introduce hold for any complex manifold and any vector bundle, for the following of the article we always suppose that $X=\P^1$ and $\mathrm{rk}E=2$.
-This significantly simplify notations. \begin{defn} A point $a\in \P^1$ is called a \textit{singularity} (or a \textit{pole}) for the connection $(E,\nabla, D)$ if $a\in |D|$.
-Its \textit{Poincaré rank} is the integer number $\deg (D_{|a})-1$. \end{defn} \begin{defn} A singularity is said \textit{logarithmic} if its Poincaré rank is zero.
-Otherwise, it is said \textit{regular} if it can be reduced to a logarithmic singularity and \textit{irregular} if not. \end{defn} Let us study the simplest example of meromorphic connection. \begin{es}[Euler System] Let us consider the connection $(\nabla, \O\oplus\O, [0]+[\infty])$ expressed in the local chart $U_0\subseteq\P^1$
+A linear meromorphic connection is a triple $(E, D, \nabla)$, where \begin{itemize} \item $E\to X$ is a holomorphic vector bundle, \item $D$ is an effective divisor of $X$, \item $\nabla$ is a $\C$-linear application $\nabla\colon \mathcal E \to \mathcal E\otimes \Omega^1_X(D),$ satisfying the Leibniz rule given by the $\O_X$-module structure of the sheaf $\mathcal E$ of holomorphic sections: $\nabla (f\cdot \sigma)=df\cdot\sigma+f\cdot\nabla\sigma$. \end{itemize} The divisor $D$ is called \emph{polar divisor} and it describes the order and the position of the poles that the connection must have.
+We recall the notation $\Omega^1_X(D):=\Omega^1_X\otimes\O_X(D)$. \end{defn} Even if some of the notions we introduce hold for any complex manifold and any vector bundle, for the following of the article we always suppose that $X=\P^1$ and $\mathrm{rk}E=2$.
+This significantly simplify notations. \begin{defn} A point $a\in \P^1$ is called a \textit{singularity} (or a \textit{pole}) for the connection $(E,D,\nabla)$ if $a\in |D|$.
+It is said \textit{logarithmic} if it is a simple pole.
+Otherwise, it is said \textit{regular} if it can be reduced to a logarithmic singularity and \textit{irregular} if not. \end{defn} Connections on the trivial bundle have a very explicit description. \begin{prop} Any meromorphic connection $(\nabla, \O\oplus\O, D)$ on the trivial bundle can be globally expressed as